tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

             Console.WriteLine(aPerson.ToString)
 ```
-And you know what&#8217;s the nicest thing of it all?
+And you know what's the nicest thing of it all?
 Excel can handle this kind of XML without any problem at all.
 Of course, you will have a worksheet with 1 row and a hell of lot of columns.